‘Mount Kosciuszko National Park is a wilderness wonderland that will wow you in any season.’

 In the national park itself there are twenty-six campsite areas to choose from, but which of these are worthwhile?
-Below are the Top 5 Mount Kosciuszko Camping Spots that you can choose from in this glorious natural environment which are unique in comparison to anywhere else you may camp in Australia.
+Below are the Top 5 Mount Kosciuszko Camping Spots in this glorious natural environment which are unique in comparison to anywhere else you may camp in Australia.

 Bush Camping Snowy Mountains

 You may be thinking, ‘why would I want to camp in the snow?’ and I would absolutely agree with you!
-But what most people do not know is that the area surrounding the Snowy Mountains and Jindabyne, the small town close to the base of the mountains, have so many excellent bush camping areas and activities available year-round for adventurous, nature lovers.
+But what most people do not know is that the area surrounding the Snowy Mountains and Jindabyne, the small town close to the base of the mountains has excellent bush camping areas and activities available year-round for adventurous, nature lovers.

-If you want the full experience, surrounding yourself within Australia’s breathtaking, natural environment, then camping may be the perfect way to immerse yourself in the stunning scenery that you will find within the Kosciuszko National Park and nearby area.
+If you want the full experience, surround yourself within Australia’s breathtaking, natural environment, then camping may be the perfect way to immerse yourself in the stunning scenery that you will find within the Kosciuszko Park and nearby region.

 A Magical Winter Escape

 The hardcore snow bunnies use these camping spots during winter in order to save on expensive ski resort accommodation and channel all their funds into snow sports.
-But if you want to get the most out of the Kosciuszko National Park then spring and summer will give you the best overall experience.
+But if you want to get the most out of the Kosciuszko National Park and this grand mountain then spring and summer will give you the best overall experience.

 1. Pinch River Campground